Implementation of full and simplified likelihoods in CheckMATE: Validation

 \subsection{\texttt{atlas\_1908\_03122} (SUSY-2018-31)}

 This is a search \cite{ATLAS:2019gdh} for bottom squark production in final states containing Higgs bosons, $b$-jets, and missing transverse momentum.
 The Higgs boson is reconstructed from two $b$-tagged jets.
 The final states contain at least 3 (SRC) or 4 (SRA, SRB) $b$-jets, no leptons, and large missing transverse momentum.
 The signal region A is divided into 3 bins according to effective mass, $m_\textrm{eff}$, and the signal region C is divided into 4 bins of missing transverse energy significance, $\mathcal{S}$.
 Thus, both SRA and SRC allow for a shape-fit analysis.
-The full likelihood model is provided.
+Three full likelihood models are provided for the signal regions SRA, SRB, and SRC.

 The validation plots for this search are presented in Fig.~\ref{fig:190803122}.
 We compare bottom squark pair production, $pp\to \tilde{b}_1 \tilde{b}_1^*$, and two distinct mass spectra.
 The first assumes that the mass of the lightest supersymmetric particle (LSP) is $m_{\neut{1}} = 60$~GeV and the other assumes the mass difference between neutralinos $\Delta m(\neut{2},\neut{1}) = 130$~GeV.
 Generally a good agreement between \CM{} and ATLAS is observed for the shape-fit method with \CM{} being slightly weaker.
-Notably, there is a very good agreement between simplified and full models.
+In particular, there is a very good agreement between simplified and full models.
 The best SR method performs well for the model with fixed LSP mass, however, in the second scenario its exclusion strength can be up to 3 times weaker than shape-fits.